twise2/Valyr/README.md

 # Valyr
 Valyr is a 2+ Player Game revolving around making an army of units and having them battle it out anywhere (on your tabletop).
-The game revolves around a “True Movement” system that uses actual distance measuring to move characters in your game to defeat your opponents.
+The game revolves around a “True Movement” system that uses actual distance measuring to move units in your game to defeat your opponents.

 # Getting Started